zype/zype-tizen/README.md

 # Zype Tizen SDK

-This SDK allows you to set up an video streaming app for Samsung TV using their TizenOS.
+This SDK allows you to set up an video streaming app for Samsung TV using the TizenOS.
 The app uses Tizen 3.0 and is integrated with the Zype API.

 ## Supported Features